moveit/moveit.ros.org/documentation/contributing/pullrequests.markdown

  - If the request targets a stable release: Is the change [ABI compatible](https://en.wikipedia.org/wiki/Application_binary_interface) or is there a good reason (e.g. safety) to break it?
  - Does the patch respect the [MoveIt!
 Code Style](code.html)?

-If (and only if) you answer all these questions with "yes", add a note saying "+1" to the request.
+If (and only if) you answer all these questions with "yes", use Github's [pull request review](https://help.github.com/articles/about-pull-request-reviews/) feature to approve the PR.
+This entails pressing the green "Review Changes" button, giving a review summary, and choosing "Approve" if it is ready to be merged in.
-Do **not** +1 if you are only confirming you would like to see the claimed feature in MoveIt! - this may mislead maintainers to think it has been reviewed when it has not.
 If you are unsure about some part of the request, feel free to add a note and ask the author for details and explanations of individual changes.

 ## Maintainer Side